Clcanny/Clcanny.github.io/source/_posts/computer-science/consensus/paper-interpretation-there-is-more-consensus-in-egalitarian-parliaments.md

 We should do the following minor changes to Fast Paxos:

-+ In fast round, the acceptors will do some minor changes to value, make it w.
++ In fast round, the acceptors will do some minor changes to value, make it $w$.
 + Unify all states to cmds.
 + Change message path.